theoutfield/sc_sncn_motorcontrol/examples/app_demo_offset_commutation_tuning/doc/index.rst

 #. :ref:`Set up your XMOS development tools <getting_started_xmos_dev_tools>`.
 #.
 Download and :ref:`import in your workspace <getting_started_importing_library>` the SOMANET Motor Control Library and its dependencies.
 #.
 Edit **user_config.h** in **config_motor** to set the motor parameters.
-The importants parameters are the number of poles pairs, the winding type, the motor polarity, the commutation sensor and the commutation offsets.
+The importants parameters are the number of poles pairs, the winding type, the commutation sensor and the commutation offsets.
 For the first start leave the offsets to their default values.
-The motor polarity depends on the wiring of the phases and the position sensor polarity.

    .. code-block:: C

                 #define POLE_PAIRS                11
                 #define BLDC_WINDING_TYPE         STAR_WINDING
-                #define POLARITY                  NORMAL_POLARITY
                 #define MOTOR_COMMUTATION_SENSOR  AMS_SENSOR
                 #define COMMUTATION_OFFSET_CLK    0
                 #define COMMUTATION_OFFSET_CCLK   2048